 When you want to start reading manga, you might feel overwhelmed by the number of choices you have and the variety of genres to choose from.
 It might be a bit too much for a complete beginner.
-This is why I decided to create this article featuring the best manga for beginners that anyone can start reading, irrespective of their experience with this form of media!

 At some point, anime fans eventually become interested in the world of manga.
 It happened to me, and it will also likely happen to you.
 However, for those interested in reading manga as a form of media, it can initially be a little intimidating.

-The way dialogues work and how it portrays scenes and handles fighting and movement is all different.
+The way dialogues work and how they portray scenes and handle fighting and movement are different.
 Manga is a world in itself, and carefully choosing the correct titles to begin your journey is probably the best way to start enjoying the media.
-For that reason, I will showcase a list of series I believe are the most beginner-friendly manga series, with a balance between dialogues and entertaining events to keep you motivated!

-Best Manga for Beginners in 2023
+Best Manga for Beginners in 2025

 1. One-Punch Man by ONE & Yusuke Murata

-For those who know nothing about One-Punch Man, the story follows a “hero” known as Saitama who has the strength to defeat all his enemies in just one punch, thus, One-Punch man.
-He eventually takes Genos, a cyborg, as his apprentice, and they involve themselves with different enemies and organizations.
+For those who know nothing about One-Punch Man, the story follows a “hero” known as Saitama, who has the strength to defeat all his enemies in just one punch—thus, “One-Punch Man.”

 2. Spy x Family by Tatsuya Endou

 Twilight then changes his identity to that of Loid Forger and takes it upon himself to adopt an orphan and find someone to marry.
 What he doesn’t know is that the child he adopts, a little girl known as Anya, is an esper capable of reading minds.
-And the woman he decides to marry, Yor Briar?
-She’s the famed assassin known as the Thorn Princess.

 3. Grand Blue by Kenji Inoue & Kimitake Yoshioka

 But when he enters the scuba diving shop, he’s greeted by the sight of a group of naked men having fun.
 These naked men are his upperclassmen who are part of a scuba diving club, and they immediately rope in Iori into their over-the-top alcoholic activities.
-Iori doesn’t want to be a part of this men’s group, but it doesn’t take long for him to join them.

 This may sound like a weak synopsis, but trust me, this is the manga you need to read if you are a beginner because it’s one of the best manga out there.
-The comedy is top-tier, the story is amazing, the characters are unique and loveable, and the art is just out of this world.

-If you were to pick any one manga to read, make sure it’s this one because Grand Blue won’t disappoint you, and you’ll find it hard to stop reading!
+The comedy is top-tier, the story is fantastic, the characters are unique and loveable, and the art is just out of this world.
+If you were to pick any one manga to read, make sure it’s this one because Grand Blue won’t disappoint you!

 4. Fullmetal Alchemist by Hiromu Arakawa